KDahir247/Journey_ECS/README.md

 - Fast single component iteration & entity iteration (Dense array iteration)
 - Unlimitied amount of component can be added
 - Very minimal Only does what it needs and nothing more.
-- SOA component dense array
+- SOA component dense array\
-- Extremely fast grouping and sub grouping query (eg. Entity with position and scale)
+- Implement Resource for unique component (1 per unique component)
 - Reduced memory consumption on sparse array
 - Allow upto or more then 1 Million entity

 **Limitation**
 - small to no checks so undefined behaviour on invalid use (so call register before adding component and make sure when removing a component entity actually has component or call has_component with a if statement)